 We've answered some common questions about Erasmus and Study Abroad below, but if you're still unsure then please get in touch!

 Exchange opportunities are offered to undergraduate students aged over 18 in year 2 or 3 (year 4 may be an option for certain subjects, please check with us).
-This means we also have incoming students at Abertay from our partner universities.
+Take a look at the 'Where can I study?' page to see available options for your course.

 You can choose to go for a full academic year or a single semester.
 You will need to check how this fits in with your course (some courses may be limited to a particular semester), the modules offered at the partner university, and your personal preference.